01 of 02

 - To work a row of Criss-Cross Hungarian, working left-to-right, bring your needle up through the canvas and over two canvas mesh intersections diagonally (see positions 1-2 on the above stitch diagram).

 - Next, bring your needle up one canvas mesh under the position (1), spaced one hole to the left and work a stitch over three intersections at positions (3-4).
-Work the next stitch over two intersection at positions (5-6).
+Work the next stitch over two intersections at positions (5-6).

 - Skip one canvas mesh and continue working steps 1 and 2 across the row.